Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   self.model = Sequential()
 ```

 The network can then be buildt by adding layers using the "Add layer" button.
+The layer type of the active tab will be added.
 Some of the layers will have choices for different parameters.

-Convolutional layer (choose number of filters, kernel size, stride length, padding):
+#### Convolutional layer (choose number of filters, kernel size, stride length, padding):

 ```
   self.model.add(Conv2D(filters=self.convFilterSize.var.get(),